antublue/test-engine/MANUAL.md

 **Notes**

 - Each test class will be executed sequentially in a thread, but different test classes are executed in parallel threads.
-  - By default, thread count is equal to number of available processors as reported by Java.
+  - By default, thread count is equal to number of available processors as reported by Java - 2.
 - The thread count can be changed via a configuration value.